Spanish Verb Conjugation Explained Clearly

 ❌ Forgetting infinitives

-→ Many helpful patterns use them: quiero + verb, voy a + verb, puedo + verb
+→ Many helpful patterns use them: quiero + verb, voy a + verb, puedo + verb.
+Keep them close.

 ❌ 5.
 Trying to learn all verbs